zhouguidi/nclrun/README.md

    In the script, use `arg1` and `arg2` as normal variables.

    Two ways of passing arguments are supported: `arg=val` and `arg:=val`.
 Using the first syntax, the `val` will be surrounded by a pair of quotation marks, making `arg` a string.
 The second way doesn't do this, passing `val` verbosely to `arg`.
 The first form is good to pass string arguments, and the second should be used to pass integer or floating-point numbers.

+#Issues:
+Currently line numbers in error and warning messages are not correct.

 #Example:
 Write the following script and name it "exp.ncl"